 On February 26th, 2016, McGovern returned from a transatlantic flight with a cerebral blood clot, and passed away the following day.

-Originally created by an artist named Dokk sometime in the early 1990s, the Fergus Head made a number of cameo appearances in games developed by Probe Software, most notably as the Fergality fatality from Mortal Kombat II (in which the losing fighter is transformed into the digitized face of McGovern himself.)
+Originally created by an artist named Dokk sometime in the early 1990s, the Fergus Head makes a number of cameo appearances in games developed by Probe Software, most notably as the Fergality fatality from Mortal Kombat II (in which the losing fighter is transformed into the digitized head of McGovern himself.)
 Alongside a cameo appearance in the first Mortal Kombat, it also appears in both the Master System and Game Gear versions of Daffy Duck in Hollywood, and in the Mega Drive games Primal Rage and Jelly Boy.

 - Fergus McGovern: From games whizzkid to multimillionaire article by Bobby Johnson at The Guardian